Camp Euclid - A Mathematics Research Camp

 You will investigate unsolved problems in mathematics.

-As a group, you will choose a few initial research topics during the first week of camp.
+As a group, you will choose a few initial research topics (under the guidance of your group's mentors) during the first week of camp.
 Afterwards, your topics may evolve as your research progresses . . . .

 - make conjectures and try to prove them;